-To export or import a backup file, you must connect a USB flash drive to the User Station first.
+To export or import a backup file, you must connect a USB flash drive to the User Station or configure network storage first.

-To export backup files:
+- ► To export backup files:

-- 1. Connect a USB drive formatted with any of the following file system.
+- 1. Connect a USB drive formatted with any of the following file system or configure network storage.

 - VFAT (FAT16, FAT32)

 - NTFS

 - EXT2, EXT3, EXT4

 - Btrfs

 - XFS

-2. Click Maintenance > Backup & Restore.
+- 2. Click Maintenance > Backup & Restore.
 The Backup & Restore page opens.
-When the User Station detects the connected USB drive, the export button appears in the Actions column.
+When the User Station

+detects the connected USB drive or network storage, the export button appears in the Actions column.